PLEASE SIGN OUR GUEST BOOK

 Airlines serving Lexington, KY are American, Delta and United.
 All are connecting services from major airport hubs.

 Knoxville McGhee Tyson Airport is 75 miles from Southern Terminus of the STNRT.
-Shuttle service is available and you should expect to pay between $75. and $125.00.
+Shuttle service is available and you should expect to pay $125.00 or more.
 The airport is serviced by American, Delta and United.